vijaya-01/Vijaya-Documents/"Content delivery head tasks .md

 format:
 (sprint - as per estimations - human hours - present working Task)
-example: sprint - as per estimations - human hours - present working Task `1 pr45sp01 - image insertion - 17 hours - image insertion
+example: sprint - as per estimations - human hours - present working Task

+	1.pr45sp01 - image insertion - 17 hours - image insertion

- 2 pr45sp03 - cutting - 5 hours - cutting
+	2.pr45sp03 - cutting - 5 hours - cutting

- 3 pr45sp04 - bg editing - 15 hours - cutting`
+ 	3.pr45sp04 - bg editing - 15 hours - cutting

 12:00PM post verify the approved-sprints-list and identify all the updates and post the changes that need to be done in cdpm channel
 format:
 `verify the approved-sprints-list and identify all the updates. post the changes that need to be done`

 `pr40sp10` - completed

 `pr41sp04` - completed

 https://gyazo.com/360d9145bf4c7d93b464221989dd6d05

 -   12:30PM post the incoming coordinator and team details in individual sprints channels